semuconsulting/pyubx2/README.md

 1. `ubxserver.py` in the \examples\webserver folder illustrates a simple HTTP web server wrapper around `pyubx2.UBXreader`; it presents data from selected UBX messages as a web page http://localhost:8080 or a RESTful API http://localhost:8080/gps.
 1. `mon_span_spectrum.py` illustrates how to use `pyubx2` and `matplotlib` to plot a spectrum analysis graph from a UBX MON-SPAN message.
 1. `utilities.py` illustrates how to use various `pyubx2` utility methods.
-1. `benchmark.py` provides a simple performance benchmarking tool for the `pyubx2` parser.

 ---
 ## <a name="extensibility">Extensibility</a>